 She serves as 2016-18 chair of the Howard County Commission for Women after serving as vice chair and recording secretary and remains on numerous advisory boards and committees throughout the County.

-Ms. Scornaienchi will be renamed one of Maryland's Top 100 Women for the 3rd and final selection in April 2017.
-At that time, she will be inducted into the Circle of Excellence for sustained achievement, outstanding community service and a continued commitment to mentoring.
+In April 2017, Ms. Scornaienchi was renamed one of Maryland's Top 100 Women for the 3rd and final selection.
+At that time, she was inducted into the Circle of Excellence for sustained achievement, outstanding community service and a continued commitment to mentoring.
 In April, Ms. Scornaienchi also received the 2017 Jack Epstein Award from the Maryland Multicultural Coalition, the state chapter of the National Association for Multicultural Education, for exemplary contributions and commitment to multicultural education in Maryland.

 In February 2017, Howard Magazine and the Baltimore Sun Media Group highlighted Ms. Scornaienchi as one of seven Howard County women making a difference.

 In October 2016, she was presented with The Daily Record's 2016 Innovator of the Year award for her vision, leadership and commitment to Howard County's opioid misuse education and developing a campaign in four languages.